 To add to an already very long post, I couldn’t help but try Beatbox Kitchen again whilst pondering what I should have for lunch the other day.
 Spying the truck across the road, I thought this could only be a sign!
 I thought I would try the Raph Burger and see how it stands on its own.
 This included the 170gm grass-fed beef patty (medium-rare), cos lettuce, tomato, cheese, onion and stereo sauce.

 So the difference from last time was no gouda cheese or mushroom.
 As I was looking for something less filling, I still enjoyed the burger immensely and can deduct that the actual beef patty is cooked just right.
-Without the gouda cheese, it’s evidently less sauce/cheesy but the stereo sauce was still great and tangy.
+Without the gouda cheese, it’s evidently less saucy/cheesy but the stereo sauce was still great and tangy.
 It also meant that this time, I could notice the buttery bun a lot more and the bun’s texture was slightly crisp and crunchy today.
 Goes to show what different experiences you can have with the same place!

 In addition to these places, I have been to Andrew’s Hamburgers in Albert Park and The Bottle of Milk in Lorne, but due to my lack of photos and memory, I can’t comment too accurately.
 I do however remember I wasn’t completely amazed by Andrew’s Hamburgers after all the hype, and that I enjoyed a good messy burger from The Bottle of Milk by the nearby beach!
 Perhaps it’s better to try it yourself rather than trusting my bad recollections.